 Harnessing the immune system to fight cancer

-profiling, Haining has demonstrated that all lymphocyte lineages in mice and humans use a common cell differentiation program during memory development.
-With Stegmaier, he has used GE-HTS to identify small molecules, genes, or soluble factors
+Haining has demonstrated that all lymphocyte lineages in mice and humans use a common cell differentiation program during memory development.
+With Stegmaier, he has used GE-HTS to identify small molecules, genes, or soluble factors that direct memory

 Aberrant signal transduction in cancer